 Liz, as Scarlett 2.0, bats her eyes, pouts, heaves her bosom, flutters and eventually pitches a hissy-fit in a tour de force finale that will, depending on your tolerance or mood, either have you applaud or open the windows to air the place out.

 Some good supporting players pitch in, and there are well-appointed production values, brightly shot by Robert L. Surtees camera on locations in Kentucky, Tennessee and on the Dunleith and Elms Court antebellum plantation mansions in Mississippi.
 Nothing says gracious living like free labor.

-Critics dumped on it, yet the Oscars nominated Taylor for Best Actress (she lost to Joanne Woodward playing another disturbed lady in The Three Faces Of Eve—fellow nominee Anna Magnani bested them both in Wild Is The Wind) and the film for Costume Design, Art Direction and Music Score.
-It made $9,080,000, coming in 5th for the year, but costing as much as it did it went $484,000 red for MGM.
-The studio also tripped up that same year, with another attempt to re-ignite their Civil War luck from Gone With The Wind, the florid Band Of Angels, with Clark Gable.
+Critics dumped on it, yet the Oscars nominated Taylor for Best Actress (she lost to Joanne Woodward playing another disturbed lady in The Three Faces Of Eve) and the film for Costume Design, Art Direction and Music Score.
+A gross of $9,080,000, came in 5th for the year, but costing as much as it did that still went $484,000 red for MGM.
+The same year the studio also tripped up with another attempt to re-ignite their Civil War luck from Gone With The Wind, the florid Band Of Angels, with Clark Gable.

-*Booze and a suitcase full of needles and pills added to Clift’s fraying, which included running naked through town during filming.
+* Booze and a suitcase full of needles and pills added to Clift’s fraying, which included running naked through town during filming.
 Reconstructive surgery and recovery from the car crash had already set the production back nine weeks.
-Meanwhile, Liz, –who likely saved Clift’s life at the accident scene by reaching into his throat and removing a couple of his teeth– was having her own drama being extravagantly wooed by Mike Todd, and suffered through tachycardia after she hyperventilated and Monty’s doctor treated her with a syringe of Demerol.
+Meanwhile, Liz—who likely saved Clift’s life at the accident scene by reaching into his throat and removing a couple of his teeth—was having her own war between states, being extravagantly wooed by Mike Todd, and suffering through tachycardia after she hyperventilated and Monty’s doctor treated her with a syringe of Demerol.